 HAITI student reading in Creole a book written by Rotarian Peter Manuel of the Rotary Club of Encounter Bay

-LITERACY PROJECT IN HAITI IN CONJUNCTION WITH THE CANGE LIBRARY AND SUMMITS EDUCATION
+LITERACY PROJECT IN HAITI IN CONJUNCTION WITH 'Partners in Literacy Haiti', and 'Summits Education'.

-Following Cyclone Matthew, the Rotary Club of Encounter Bay has worked with Summits Education, providing $4500 AUD and a District grant o $2000 to further literacy development in the central highlands.
+The RCEB initial efforts followed Cyclone Matthew.
+The Rotary Club of Encounter Bay, through Dr Sara Mansbach of Rotary District 7750, has worked with Summits Education, providing $4500 AUD and a District grant o $2000 to further literacy development in the central highlands.
 Summits is a Boston and Haiti based non-governmental organization operating a network of 40 primary schools serving approximately 10,000 students and 350 educators in Haiti’s Central Plateau.
 Most families in this rural, mountainous region are subsistence farmers and live on less than $2 dollars per day.
 Summit and Rotary work in partnership with local communities and governmental entities to ensure that schools meet the needs of the whole child, promoting a school environment where each student is healthy, safe, engaged, challenged, and supported.

 Over the past decade, important progress has been made to ensure that children have access to education and school attendance rates have increased significantly with a leap in new infrastructures nationwide.
 However, despite the efforts of the Haitian government and partners, the impact on school quality is still limited in terms of student achievement, teaching practices, and educational facilities.
 Dire needs are not met such as water, sanitation and canteen programs, and the Haitian education system suffers from persistent dysfunctions such as weak governance, poor teacher capacity, insufficient and inappropriate infrastructure, lack of instructional materials, outdated curriculum and instructional practices, and low primary school completion.